ArtHitParade

 1776 The Dunlap Broadside

-2000 SOLD for $ 8.1M including premium by Sotheby's
+2000 SOLD for $ 8.1M by Sotheby's

 One of them was found in 1989 by a bargain hunter in the backside of the frame of a torn painting that he had just bought.
-It was sold for $ 8.1M including premium by Sotheby's on June 29, 2000, a record at the time for an Internet auction.
+It was sold for $ 8.1M by Sotheby's on June 29, 2000, a record at the time for an Internet auction.

 The buyer was the television producer Norman Lear supported by Internet entrepreneur David Hayden.
 Lear is not a collector.
 He immediately organized the Declaration of Independence Road Trip, a non-profit organization committed for displaying this historic document to as many people as possible through tours from city to city.